mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 -- was Flyer responsible for ensuring the invader died? or would he have died anyway?affects B's thoughts about her in the final scene.
 -- how does B feel about the prospect of having portals for short-range travel??? she'd find the lowered effort appealing, but miss the journey.
 -- B on the people with prohibited talents: she wasn't going to think of them as *her* people, but....
+-- B needs to also be worried about the manual hurting whoever gets it!!!